Online Bachelor Degree Programs

 * Paralegals may not provide legal services directly to the public, except as permitted by law. *

-* Tiffin University’s Bachelor of Arts in Paralegal Studies and the Post Baccalaureate Certificate in Paralegal Studies is designed for students who are interested in gaining substantive and procedural knowledge of the legal system in order to gain employment under the supervision of a licensed attorney, in the role of a paralegal or legal assistant. *
+* Tiffin University’s Bachelor of Arts in Paralegal Studies is designed for students who are interested in gaining substantive and procedural knowledge of the legal system in order to gain employment under the supervision of a licensed attorney, in the role of a paralegal or legal assistant. *

 Paralegals are found in all types of organizations, with employment positions in law firms, corporate legal departments, other corporate departments, and various government offices, including all levels of courts.
 In these organizations, they can work in many different areas of the law, including litigation, personal injury, corporate law, criminal law, employee benefits, intellectual property, labor law, bankruptcy, immigration, family law, and real estate.
 Within the Federal Government, the U.S. Department of Justice is the largest employer, followed by the Social Security Administration and the U.S. Department of the Treasury.
 A small number of paralegals own their own businesses and work as freelance legal assistants, contracting their services to attorneys or corporate legal departments.